windfollowingheart/kornia_gradio/README.md

         }
     },

-    ...
 ]
 ```
-You can find examples in `examples/configs/test.json`
+You can find examples in `examples/configs/test.json`.
+The order of module execution is consistent with the dictionary order in the configuration file.

 ### 1.3 Attentions
 1. You shold submit json file before submit image.